wetcircuit/PlayMaker-ProceduralMusicGenerator/README.md

 Gracious thanks to Stick and Bindle for Procedural Music Generator on the Unity Asset Store. https://assetstore.unity.com/packages/audio/music/procedural-music-generator-192532

-These PlayMaker actions are compatable with Procedural Music Generator 2.0 released June 13, 2022
+<small>These PlayMaker actions are compatable with Procedural Music Generator 2.0 (released June 13, 2022)</small>

+INSTRUCTIONS:
+Install PMG and PlayMaker
+Copy the MusicGeneratorPlaymaker folder to your Unity Assets.
+Actions appear in the Action Browser.

 1. PLAY GENERATIVE SOUNDTRACKS
 (RPG, visual novel, open world, etc)

+The basic idea is to load configs and let them play in the background.

 – Load PMG Configs by name
 – Play, Pause, and Stop